 SCZ, like many other complex diseases, can have sporadic cases and cases run in families.
 Early studies of cases run in families, also referred to as cases with family history (FH), have higher genetic loading, and potentially more homogeneous genetically. [ref] However, we know very little of the nature of FH in SCZ.
 What constitutes a FH in SCZ?
 Is there a difference in genetic architecture between cases with and without FH?
 Most recent studies, including GWASs, do not make a distinction between cases with and without FH.
 A recent study tried to model family history in a GWAS but failed.33 A rare CNV was found to be associated with male patients with FH.13 A population linkage study supported a model of rare but highly penetrant disease alleles in cases with FH.34 These seem to imply that rare variants are more likely than common variants to explain FH.
 In this study, we plan to sequence cases with FH exclusively.
-Because our design is intended to find rare variants, our study could provide novel insights for understanding the nature of these cases with FH, complementing and improving our knowledge of the genetic architecture of SCZ.
+Because our design is intended to find rare variants, our study could provide novel insights for understanding the nature of these cases with FH, substantially complementing and improving our knowledge of the genetic architecture of SCZ.

 SCZ occurs in all ethnicities with similar prevalence,35 and most of our understanding of SCZ comes from the studies of Caucasian populations.
 There is evidence that some of the factors influencing the development of SCZ are common across different ethnic groups and others are ethnic specific. [ref] However, we know very little of these shared and ethnic specific factors.
-Since our Chinese team has finished a large GWAS recently, we have a unique opportunity to examine and compare the genetic factors between the Chinese and Caucasian populations.
+Since our Chinese team has finished a large GWAS recently, we have a unique opportunity to examine and compare the genetic factors between the Chinese and Caucasian populations, which will significantly increase our power to unravel the genetic structure of SCZ.

 Innovation